 UPDATE: Sadly, LaundryTree has closed its doors.
-You can now buy plastic-free soap nuts from Life Without Plastic (and My Plastic-Free Life will earn a small commission), but don’t leave just yet!
+For updated information on where to buy plastic-free soap nuts and all of our plastic-free laundry methods, please visit this post: How to Make Liquid Soap Nuts Laundry Soap Plus Other Plastic-Free Laundry Ideas.
+But don’t leave just yet!
 This is still a great story about how to get companies to change their packaging.
-It also contains practical information about soap nuts and how to use them.

 The original post…